-All windows have been eliminated from the clinical facility (not the administrative areas) either with interior plywood or with full framing, drywall, and siding.
-Standard ADT alarm system is in place in all of the facility.
-Camera system with DVR and remote access is installed.
-Extra doors have been eliminated as much as possible.
-High security Medeco deadbolts are in place on all exterior doors, and latches are configured to remain locked at all times.
+There will be few windows in the clinical facility (not the administrative areas).
+Standard alarm system will be in place in all of the facility.
+Camera system with NVR and remote access will be installed.
+Exterior door latches will be configured to remain locked at all times.

 The patient care vault was recently moved to a newer facility with sprinklers. fema.gov lists fire statistics which are interesting.
 Different levels of fire resistance can be engineered into any building.
 The ultimate goal is an entirely-concrete vault, which is the only known fireproof structure.
 This must be weighed against the cost as well as the tradeoff of mitigating other risks which may be more important.

 The future facility is adjacent to an airport.
 Because of how it will be situated against the side of a hill, a direct aircraft hit is unlikely.
 A glancing blow followed by fire is possible but extremely unlikely.
 A car or truck could drive off the road and hit the building, but it would be moving slowly due to the hill.
 Fences and concrete barriers would help, but are not immediately planned.